 11 Best Home Gyms Under $500 For A Quick Fitness Boost

 If you’re looking to build a home gym under $500, the APEX G1 gives you a full cardio-stretching infused workout.
 The multi-purpose design includes 6 levels of resistance which come in the form of a cable pulley system, leg pull accessory, and a wing attachment.
 With the incline padded glideboard and your own bodyweight, you can perform over 60 different exercises that engage the whole body.
 Auto-lock height adjustment allows people with all kinds of builds to enjoy a solid workout along with comfortable features like embroidered nylon handles.
-Click here to check out this YouTuber’s unbiased review.
+Click here to check out the unbiased reviewer’s experience of using this cable-based fitness incline.

 - Foldable and space-saving